RednibCoding/mudden/data/quests/README.md

 - Simple quests (level 1-2): 20-50 XP
 - Medium quests (level 3-5): 50-100 XP
 - Complex quests (level 6+): 100+ XP
-- Chain quests: Higher XP for final quest
+- Quest series: Higher XP for final quest in a prerequisite chain

 ### Gold Rewards
 - Should be meaningful but not game-breaking